sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/index.rst

 Analytical Apps can be build on top of Jupyter Notebooks.
 Analytical Apps provide a web interface to Business and Power Users to interact seamlessly with Jupyter Notebooks and also view the output results.

-In order to output text, tables, charts from Jupyter Notebook to Analytiacal App a fire SDK is used.
+In order to output text, tables, charts from Jupyter Notebook to Analytical App a fire SDK is used.

 .. panels::
     :container: container-lg pb-3